MosheDorZarka/YoloV3/README.md

 For additional guidance, consult the notebook's embedded comments.

 ## Features and Enhancements
-This project explores enhancing a YOLOv3 model with Keras3, notable for its backend-agnostic feature, allowing flexibility across different computing platforms.
+This project explores enhancing a YOLOv3 model using Keras3, notable for its backend-agnostic feature, allowing flexibility across different backend frameworks.
 A key experiment was integrating a self-attention layer to potentially improve object size detection, aiming to achieve this without significantly increasing the model's complexity.
-While the effectiveness of this enhancement hasn't been fully tested, and visualizations of the attention mechanism were not developed, the project serves as a valuable learning exercise.
-It's a step into experimenting with advanced features in Keras 3, detailed in the Keras3 documentation.
+While the effectiveness of this enhancement hasn't been fully tested, and visualizations of the attention mechanism were not developed, the project serves me as a valuable learning exercise.
+Furthermore, I dedicated effort to developing custom functions for the project, prioritizing the optimization of these functions through vectorized operations.
+This approach was intended to enhance computational efficiency, a critical factor in the performance of deep learning models.

 ## Results
 <div style="display: flex;">